CICE-Consortium/CICE/doc/source/user_guide/ug_troubleshooting.rst

   is set in the Macros file.
 This is due to very small exponential values in the delta-Eddington
       radiation scheme.

-CICE version 5 introduces a new model configuration that makes restarting from older simulations difficult.
+CICE v5 and later use a model configuration that makes restarting from older simulations difficult.
 In particular, the number of ice categories, the category boundaries, and the number of vertical layers within each category must be the same in the restart file and in